CAAPIM/apim-charts/charts/gateway/README.md

 This functionality delays Kubernetes sending a SIGTERM to the container gateway while connections remain open.
 This works in conjunction with terminationGracePeriodSeconds which should always be higher than preStopScript.timeoutSeconds.
 If preStopScript.timeoutSeconds is exceeded, the script will exit 0 and normal pod termination will resume.

+The preStop script will monitor connections to <b>inbound (not outbound)</b> Gateway Application TCP ports (i.e. inbound listener ports opened by the Gateway Application and not some other process) except those that are explicitly excluded.

+The following ports are excluded from monitoring by default.
+- 8777 (Hazelcast) - Embedded Hazelcast.
+- 2124 (Internode-Communication) - not utilised by the Container Gateway.

+If there are no open connections, the preStop script will exit immediately ignoring preStopScript.timeoutSeconds to avoid unnecessary resource utilisation (pod stuck in terminating state) during upgrades.

+While there aren't any explicit limits on preStopScript.timeoutSeconds and terminationGracePeriodSeconds running these for extended periods of time (i.e. more than 5 minutes) may be less reliable where other Kubernetes processes may remove the pod before terminationGracePeriodSeconds is reached.
+If you do run services like this we recommend testing before any real life implementation or better, creating a dedicated workload without autoscaling enabled (HPA) where you have more control over when/how pods are replaced.

 The graceful termination (preStop script) is disabled by default.

 | Parameter                        | Description                               | Default                                                      |